 The University disciplinary process is administered through Office of Student Affairs and is described here.
 Alleged violations of University regulations where neither disciplinary suspension nor disciplinary expulsion are a possibility are normally resolved through an Administrative Hearing process with a University hearing officer.
 Alleged violations of University regulations where disciplinary suspension or disciplinary expulsion are a possibility may be resolved through the Student Hearing Commission.
 Allegations where a one-on-one meeting between the hearing officer and the respondent would be the most effective way to establish the facts of the case are typically referred for an Administrative Hearing.
 Allegations that are complex, sensitive, require a number of witnesses or involve an alleged victim are often referred to Student Hearing Commission.
-The vice president for student affairs, the dean of students, or designee will assign the type of hearing may request that their case be resolved at the Student Hearing Commission.
+The vice president for student affairs, the dean of students, or designee will assign the type of hearing after reviewing the initial complaint.
+A respondent or complainant in a case assigned to an Administrative Hearing may request that their case be resolved at the Student Hearing Commission.
 Such a request must be made before the scheduled Administrative Hearing.
 The request must be in writing and explain the perceived benefit of the Student Hearing Commission.
 The vice president for student affairs or dean of students will review such requests and make a final determination as to the type of hearing.